learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ### The problem
 Imagine you're writing an amazing app.
 This app, being built on the shoulders of giants (gems), requires OTHER code to work.
 If it's a web app, maybe you'll be using the incredible [Sinatra](http://www.sinatrarb.com/) gem.
 Need a database?
 Try the [Sequel](https://github.com/jeremyevans/sequel) gem.

-One way to handle this, is to have a note in your README, with something like, "Hey, install Sinatra and Sequel".
+One way to handle this is to have a note in your README with something like, "Hey, install Sinatra and Sequel".

 #### When disaster strikes